HKdigital/docker-image--debian-slim/README.md

 #### Tag your image and push the image to docker hub

+If your image is ready, you might want to publish it, so it can be downloaded from a central location, for example [Docker Hub](https://hub.docker.com/).

+To publish the image, you need two commands: `docker tag` and `docker push`.

-This is a generic instruction to push your images to `docker hub`.
-You must setup a (free) docker hub account and create the repository.
+If you want to push to Docker hub, you must setup a (free) docker hub account and create the repository first.

 ```bash
 docker tag <existing-image> <hub-user>/<repo-name>[:<tag>]